Literary Universals

 Recent Articles

-- Blog for June 2024: Story Endings and Discourse EndingsLITERARY UNIVERSALS WEBLOG: A series of informal observations and conjectures aimed at fostering more reflection on and discussion about cross-cultural patterns in literature.
-Patrick Colm Hogan, University of Connecticut At the end of May, I had the great pleasure of remotely attending Nigel Fabb’s valedictory address on the topic of endings, given on the occasion of […]
+- Blog for February 2025: Ethical UniversalsLITERARY UNIVERSALS WEBLOG: A series of informal observations and conjectures aimed at fostering more reflection on and discussion about cross-cultural patterns in literature.
+Patrick Colm Hogan, University of Connecticut In previous writing, I have taken pains to stress that the Literary Universals Project concerns descriptive, not normative universals.
+Thus, articles on the site may discuss universals […]